Designs via Free Probability: Introduction

 A framework for understanding quantum statistical mechanics is provided by the \emph{Eigenstate Thermalization Hypothesis} (ETH), which describes the statistical properties of a class of physical observables $\mathcal A$ when represented in the basis of generic many-body Hamiltonians \cite{deutsch1991quantum, srednicki1999approach}.
 This approach has a well-defined classical limit in Khichin's statistical mechanics \cite{aleksandr1949mathematical}, that, rather than on ergodicity, focuses on observables and their properties in the thermodynamic limit.
 The validity of ETH in local many-body systems has been verified in a plethora of numerical experiments \cite{prosen1999, rigol2008thermalization, biroli2010effect, polkovnikov2011colloquium, ikeda2013finite, steinigeweg2013eigenstate, alba2015eigenstate, beugeling2015off, luitz2016long, luitz2016anomalous, leblond2020eigenstate, brenes2020eigenstate, fritzsch2021eigenstate, garratt2021pairing}, making ETH one of the most established paradigms for thermalization in quantum systems.

 Recently, the introduction of out-of-time order correlators (OTOC) as a probe of quantum chaos and information scrambling \cite{KitaTalk, Maldacena2016bound, hosur2016chaos} has emphasized the importance of higher-order correlations to understand the connection between these two concepts.
-On one hand, it was shown that higher-order OTOCs encode for correlations of order $k$ and correspondingly of $k$-designs, as shown by Roberts and Yoshida in Ref.\cite{roberts2017chaos}.
+On the one hand, higher-order OTOCs encoding correlations of order $k$ and naturally raised the question of whether evolution may give rise to $k$-designs, as discussed by Roberts and Yoshida in Ref.\cite{roberts2017chaos}.
 On the other hand, the non-trivial behaviour of OTOC motivated the development of a ``full'' version of ETH \cite{foini2019eigenstate} which encompasses all correlations between matrix elements of observables.
 This perspective has attracted a lot of interest from the many-body~\cite{foini2019eigenstate2, chan2019eigenstate, murthy2019bounds, richter2020eigenstate, wang2021eigenstate, brenes2021out, dymarsky2022bound, nussinov2022exact} to the high-energy communities \cite{sonner2017eigenstate, jafferis2022matrix,jafferis2022jt}.
 More recently, a direct connection between the full ETH and multi-time correlation functions has been achieved using the language of \emph{Free Probability}~\cite{pappalardi2022eigenstate}.
 This is a generalization of classical probability theory to non-commuting variables, where ``independence'' between random variables becomes ``free independence'' -- or ``freeness''--, standard cumulants become ``free cumulants'' and many other concepts are revised to be applied to non-commuting objects \cite{voiculescu1991limit, speicher1997free, speicher2009free}.
-When dealing with large $D\times D$ (random) matrices, \emph{asymptotic} freeness applies, valid when the size of the matrix $D$ diverges.\\ In the words of Free Probability, the full eigenstate-thermalization hypothesis simplifies since the ETH smooth functions are directly encoded in thermal free cumulants \cite{pappalardi2022eigenstate}, as later confirmed numerically \cite{Pappalardi2023quantum}.
+When dealing with large $D\times D$ (random) matrices, \emph{asymptotic} freeness applies, valid when the size of the matrix $D$ diverges.\\ In the language of Free Probability, the full eigenstate-thermalization hypothesis takes a very simple form since the statistics of matrix elements is directly encoded in terms of the thermal free cumulants~\cite{pappalardi2022eigenstate} --- a property that was later confirmed numerically~\cite{Pappalardi2023quantum}.